 ConnectPOS, a POS system trusted by thousands of retailers worldwide, can integrate and operate smoothly with several POS hardware providers.

 Depending upon specific needs, a store can set up a wide range of POS terminals.
 When a product is assigned to a barcode, all you need to do is to scan the barcode, then, product-related information will show up.
-If you do not acquire a barcode scanner, just type product name, well-fitted items will appear on the touchscreen.
+If you do not acquire a barcode scanner, just type the product name, and well-fitted items will appear on the touchscreen.

 As customers check out, POS terminals will allow you to add products to cart, choose payment methods, click OK and print the receipt.